cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 ### What happens when redemptions cause a debt of a Trove to fall below the minimum amount?

-If the redeemed amount exceeds the debt of an affected Trove, it doesn't get closed as in Liquity V1, but remains open with 0 USDN debt and the remaining collateral.
-The owner of a fully redeemed Trove may close it by withdrawing the remaining collateral, or borrow anew to bring its debt above the minimum of 2000 USDN, topping up its collateral if needed.
+If the redeemed amount exceeds the debt of an affected Trove, it doesn't get closed as in Liquity V1, but remains open with 0 USND debt and the remaining collateral.
+The owner of a fully redeemed Trove may close it by withdrawing the remaining collateral, or borrow anew to bring its debt above the minimum of 2000 USND, topping up its collateral if needed.

-In the scenario that the redeemed amount of a Trove does not exceed the debt of a Trove, but would leave it between 0 and 2000 USDN, the Trove would remain open with the remaining debt, and the remaining collateral.
+In the scenario that the redeemed amount of a Trove does not exceed the debt of a Trove, but would leave it between 0 and 2000 USND, the Trove would remain open with the remaining debt, and the remaining collateral.
 The owner of the Trove may close it by paying off the remaining debt and withdrawing the remaining collateral, or borrow anew as described above.

-### How to redeem USDN for collateral (mix of ETH, rETH and wstETH) using Etherscan
+### How to redeem USND for collateral (mix of ETH, rETH and wstETH) using Etherscan

 **Step 1**

-To redeem USDN you first have to give the CollateralRegistry contract an approval to use your USDN using the approve() function of the USDN token contract.
+To redeem USND you first have to give the CollateralRegistry contract an approval to use your USND using the approve() function of the USND token contract.

 After connecting your wallet through "Connect to Web3", set\
 spender to `CollateralRegistry address`and the amount to be at least as high as the amount you wish to redeem, adding 18 zeros.

-**Example for 1000 USDN:**
+**Example for 1000 USND:**

 <figure><img src="/static/img/assets/red1.png" alt=""></img><figcaption></figcaption></figure>

 **Step 2**\
-You can now redeem USDN using the `CollateralRegistry` contract:
+You can now redeem USND using the `CollateralRegistry` contract:

-[(insert CollateralRegistry address after deployment)](#)Simply input the USDN amount to redeem, the redemption fee percentage you are willing to accept and the maximum number of list iterations per collateral (limits the number of troves whose debt can be repaid on each branch).
+[(insert CollateralRegistry address after deployment)](#)Simply input the USND amount to redeem, the redemption fee percentage you are willing to accept and the maximum number of list iterations per collateral (limits the number of troves whose debt can be repaid on each branch).

 Note: The redemption fee must be higher than the current fee.